ingalm/kokeboka/README.md

-# Welcome to IngvildNet
+# Welcome to Kokeboka

-This is a personal site with apps I have made because I wanted to make them.
+This is a site where I save my recipes in baking and cooking

 ## Build